C++ language instructions

 Effect: Expression is evaluated.

-Write the “;” character after an expression (assignment, call to a function)
+Always write the “;” character after an expression, such as an assignment or a call to a function.

 b.
 The composite statement